-No matter your ability level, picking up a ski helmet for skiing or snowboarding is a no-brainer.
+No matter your ability level, picking up a helmet for skiing is a no-brainer.
 If you’ve been putting off replacing a helmet that’s years old or are new to the sport, recent advancements have made them lighter and even safer, so now is a great time to take the plunge.
 The high-end models on the list offer advanced fit customization and venting, but those who only get up to the mountains a few times a year will be fine with a cheaper option.
-From the featured-packed and teched-out, to the basic yet effective, below are the top ski helmets for the 2016-2017 season.
+From the featured-packed and teched-out to the basic yet effective, below are the top ski helmets for the 2023-2024 season.
 For more information, see our comparison table and buying advice below the picks.
-To complete your ski kit, we've also written about the best ski goggles and ski gloves.
+And to complete your ski kit, we've also written about the best ski goggles and ski gloves and mittens.

 Construction: Hybrid in-mold